MBA Application Form Best Practices

 - What skills or experiences you were seeking in the new position.

-For your current role, even if you haven’t officially left yet, avoid writing “N/A.” Instead, explain that you are planning to leave to attend business school and describe the skills or experiences you hope to gain to support your long-term goals.
+Even if you haven’t left your current job yet, avoid writing “N/A.” Use the space to say that you plan to leave in order to attend business school and briefly explain what you hope gain to support your long-term goals.

 Post-MBA Goals (and a Broadly Applicable Note About Character Limits)